nsidc/granule-metgen/README.md

-  info     Summarizes the contents of a configuration file. init     Populates a configuration file based on user input. process  Processes science data files based on configuration file...
+  info     Summarizes the contents of a configuration file. init     Populates a configuration file based on user input. process  Processes science data files based on configuration file... validate Validates the contents of local JSON files.
 ```

   For detailed help on each command, run: metgenc <command> --help`, for example: